 The policyholder’s claim is for the amount that the insurer should have paid.
 For some policies (e.g., workers’ compensation policies), the insurer is required to pay the claim and seek the deductible from the insured (hereafter, “Advancement Policies,” also known as “Large Deductible Policies” or “Loss Reimbursement” policies).
 It is common for insureds to post collateral with the insurer for deductible payments that may be made by the insurer, for which the insurer then seeks reimbursement from the insureds.
 With other policies, the insurer’s liability attaches after the deductible has been paid by the insured (“Non Advancement Policies”).
-IRMA Section 712 provides for the disposition of Large Deductible Policy or Loss Reimbursement Policy recoveries between receivers and guaranty associations.Page 518 – Chapter 9- Legal Considerations
+IRMA Section 712 provides for the disposition of Large Deductible Policy or Loss Reimbursement Policy recoveries between receivers and guaranty associations.
+Individual state statutes (see, for example, 40 PA §221.43a) differ from IRMA Section 712 in certain respects.”

+Page 518 – Chapter 9- Legal Considerations